PriyaSree13/Atlas-Lab-HR-Analytics-/README.md

 - Histogram sorts the employees by age.
 We create the age bins for our histogram using Power Query

-Insert the image of bins creation in the power query *** Insert the histogram

 - We modify the histogram, to understand the data distribution across multiple Age bins and Gender

 - Filter the visual to understand the status of the employee.
-(We add a page level filter)
+(We add a page-level filter)

 - Marital Status and Ethnicity: We calculate the average salary of the employees based on their ethnicity

 <img width="944" alt="image" src="https://github.com/user-attachments/assets/6ed9489f-f67b-4d8b-9dd7-dbd0b8abcdb6">

-- Track individual employee's performances scores based on their yearly performance reviews and  individual performance reviews
+- Track individual employee's performances scores based on their yearly performance reviews and individual performance reviews.

-Insert the performance trackers and the metrics used.

-## Insights discovered and the final coheisve report
+## Insights discovered

 Key Insights discovered

-- % attrition rate: insert image and nuemricals ( for each department and job role)
-- % Attrition Rate Date: attrition rate based on HireDate
-- Conclude the department and the jobn role where immedidate attention is required by the Hr department to improve the process to reduce the customer churn in the respective areas.
--  Other factors affecting the attrition rate and describing their metrics here insert the visuals, " attrition by overtime requirement ", " Attrition by Tenure ",

-Insert the final report view*****
+- Total Attrition Rate: 16.1%.
+- The Sales department has the highest attrition rate, as Sales Representatives are more prone to churn with a 39.8% attrition rate.
+- Employees who have to travel frequently have the highest attrition rate, 24.9%.
+- Employees with longer tenure are less likely to leave their companies.